cryptopunkscc/astrald/mod/README.md

 # Modules

-Modules extend the core functionality of `astrald`.
+Modules are optional extensions of the core functionality of `astrald`.
+They are compiled into the node and have full access to the node's internals.
+They should only be used for extending low-level functionality of the node.

 ### Core modules